-Types of Conveying Systems
+Types of Conveyor Systems

 1. Screw conveyors – While technically part of the “conveyor belt family,” this conveying system is different in its principle of operation; the direction of a screw conveyor distinguishes it from your standard belt conveyor.
 Materials can be transported either on an incline over short distances or horizontally covering long distances.

-As the word “screw” suggests, this type of conveying system operates through a rotation inside a tube.
+As the word “screw” suggests, this type of conveyor system operates through a rotation inside a tube.
 Screw conveyors are used for the transfer of powder, for example, by using either shafted or shaft-less helixes rotating inside of a trough (or tube).
 This puts force against the product as it is being rotated so the material can be moved and controlled by varying the rotational speed.

 This flexibility and versatility provides exceptional control over bulk material handling.

 2. Vibrating conveyors – As with screw conveyors, the means and direction of conveyance distinguishes a vibrating conveyor and the industrial application for which it is used.
 Materials, such as powder, are conveyed horizontally at a controlled rate in a sealed environment.
 The conveying action is gentle; no moving parts come in contact with the material resulting in virtually no degradation making it ideal for fragile powders.

 A vibrating tube conveyor, with its removable end covers, allows for easy and frequent cleaning providing low maintenance operation for plants utilizing sanitary applications.